-- 6. English language as the discussion language in official meetings to make it easier for PhD students to be representatives. - 7.
-Ensure PhD student representation on every level (from division to central and national level) and make sure representatives on all levels are time-compensated for their commission of trust positions.
+English language as the discussion language in official meetings to make the language rule of the students to be representatives.

+7. Ensure PhD student representation on every level (from division to central and national level) and make sure representatives on all levels are time-compensated for their commission of trust positions.